Deleting Data from the Graph

 When a thread is deleted, each associated episode is removed.
 For each episode:

-• Nodes are deleted only if no other episodes reference them
+• Nodes are deleted only if no other episodes are associated with them

 This design preserves graph integrity.
 If multiple conversations mention the same entity or establish the same relationship, deleting one thread will not remove data that other threads contributed to the graph.